alpineintuition/cespar/md_files/opensim.md

 First, let's introduce some of the standards:

-- ’A’ is for body parts of the musculoskeleton
+- ’M’ is for body parts of the musculoskeleton
-- ’B’ is for body parts of the exoskeleton
+- ’E’ is for body parts of the exoskeleton

-A line axis, let’s call it AxisA is fixed on Body A. The line (in cyan in the picture below) goes through the anchor point A on Body A and the direction of the line is defined by the user.
-Anchor Point B, highlighted by red arrows in pictures, (in our case it is the same as anchor point A but expressed in the reference frame of Body B) on Body B is constrained to stay on AxisA.
-Anchor Point B can move along the line of Body A, so its position in Body A can change (not always) but not its position in body B. Therefore, whenever Body A is moving, Anchor Point B has to follow it along the LocalAxisA and since it has to remain at the exact same location in Body B, Body B will move to follow Anchor Point B. The cyan lines go through the 2 centers of joints of a body part for the femur and tibia.
+A line axis, let’s call it AxisM is fixed on Body M. The line (in cyan in the picture below) goes through the anchor point M on Body M and the direction of the line is defined by the user.
+Anchor Point E, highlighted by red arrows in pictures, (in our case it is the same as anchor point M but expressed in the reference frame of Body E) on Body E is constrained to stay on AxisM.
+Anchor Point E can move along the line of Body M, so its position in Body M can change (not always) but not its position in body E. Therefore, whenever Body M is moving, Anchor Point E has to follow it along the LocalAxisM and since it has to remain at the exact same location in Body E, Body E will move to follow Anchor Point E. The cyan lines go through the 2 centers of joints of a body part for the femur and tibia.
 For the foot, the line is a bit below the ankle joint center and is parallel to the surface of the exofoot, so that if the toes move, they slide on the exofoot.
 In dark blue are the rotation axes of the exoskeleton